 The practice does not intend to disclose your personal information to overseas recipients and will only do so with prior consent or in an emergency situation.
 Ordinarily we will not release the contents of your medical file without your consent.
 However, we advise that there may be occasions where we will be required to release the details of your file irrespective of whether your consent to the disclosure of the information is given such as life threatening emergency event.

 We advise that as a patient of this practice you have rights of access to any information we hold concerning you.
 Should you wish to access this information we refer you to our handout entitled “ACCESSING YOUR MEDICAL RECORD”.

 As part of our commitment to preserving the confidentiality of the information contained in your medical record we advise that strict secure storage policies are observed in this practice.
 All reasonable steps are taken to prevent any unlawful interference with your electronic records, which are accessible only by staff of this practice and are protected by a security password.
 Any paper records are kept in secure area and accessible only by practice staff.
 Each member of staff is well versed in the principles and importance of doctor–patient confidentiality.

-Should you, at any time, have a query or complaint in relation to the privacy policies in place at this practice please contact Dr Albert Gutmann or Elizabeth Jones who will be happy to address any concerns you may have.
-We advise that it is the practice’s policy that any complaint is required to be made in writing and addressed to Dr Albert Gutmann or Mrs Elizabeth Jones (Practice Manager) and marked private and confidential.
-We advise that we will make our best endeavour to address complaints within 30 days of receipt of your complaint.
+Should you, at any time, have a query or complaint in relation to the privacy policies in place at this practice please contact us and we will endeavour to address any concerns you may have.
+We advise that it is the practice’s policy that any complaint is required to be made in writing and addressed to the Privacy Officer, 59 Hill Street, Cabramatta NSW 2166, marked private and confidential.
+We advise that we will make every effort to address complaints within 30 days of receipt of your complaint.
 Should you be unsatisfied with our response to your privacy complaint, you may lodge a written complaint with the NSW Privacy Commissioner or the Office of the Australian Information Commissioner.